department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/court-appeals-veterans-claims.md

 title: Court of Appeals for Veterans Claims
 concurrence: complete
 source: http://www.bva.va.gov/
-plainlanguage: 11-3-16 Ready for Beth review
+plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act
 template: 6-info-page
 ---

-If the Board of Veterans’ Appeals (Board) has sent you a final disability benefits claim decision that you disagree with, you still have room to appeal.
+If the Board of Veterans’ Appeals (Board) has sent you a final disability benefits claim decision that you disagree with, you still have a way to appeal.
 You can take your appeal to the United States Court of Appeals for Veterans Claims (Court).
 The Court reviews Board decisions appealed by those who believe the Board erred in its decision.

 <div class="call-out" markdown="0">